Kerou-Z/Construction_Vehicle_Dataset/README.md

 # construction_vehicle_dataset

-This dataset is created mostly for excavator detection with 588 images with very little bulldozer and truck labels.
+This dataset is created mostly for excavator detection.
+Most of the total 588 images contains excavator only, very little contains bulldozer and truck labels as well.

 Author intends to add more of other construction vehicles next.